tarunkatiyar/tarunkatiyar/README.md

 - 👋 Hi, I’m @tarunkatiyar
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently working as Web Development
 - 💞️ I’m looking to collaborate in coding
 - 📫 How to reach me - mail me @tarunkatiyar777@gmail.com